They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 The crawler dropped inches from Yuri's legs.

-She shoved herself upright with one hand and blasted another creature backward without even fully standing.
+She shoved herself upright with one hand and blasted another creature backward without fully standing.

 "Still here," she said through clenched teeth.

-The next heavy crawler hit from behind the swarm like a battering ram, shoving smaller bodies aside and using them as moving cover.
+The next heavy crawler hit from behind the swarm like a battering ram, using smaller bodies as moving cover.

 Park saw it.